claytonclayton/claytons-problems/hestia/statement.md

 $a_1 \times a_2 = a_4$ ($5 \times 4 = 20$)
 $a_1 \times a_3 = a_4$ ($5 \times 4 = 20$)

-### Scoring
-Your program will be tested on multiple inputs one after another.
-Your score for the submission will be 100% if your program outputs the correct answer for all of these inputs.